 People who see zoo employees interacting in public with animals tend to believe they care about animals and therefore find comfort supporting zoos.
 Some people at the zoo may be nice to animals but judicial outcomes and financial settlements also provide evidence that many employees abuse, neglect, and contribute to the death of animals and people in the zoo.
 Forget what you see in public.
 It’s often a facade.

 Notice the sharp bullhook in this zookeeper’s right hand used to mercilessly gouge the elephant under the trunk until she obeys him.
 Even if every zookeeper treated the animals with kindness, it wouldn’t justify taking them from the wild or breeding them to be in captivity.
-Furthermore, when an animal is stolen for profit, it doesn’t matter if a zookeeper hugs the animal when she arrives; the act of taking the animals is wrong and unjustified and therefore anything the zookeeper does from therein must be discounted given the initial act of disregarding that animal’s right to live her life freely.
+Furthermore, when an animal is stolen for profit, it doesn’t matter if a zookeeper hugs the animal when she arrives; the act of taking the animals is wrong and unjustified and therefore anything the zookeeper does from therein must be discounted given the initial act of disregarding that animal’s right to live their life freely.
 People shouldn’t show gratitude to a zookeeper any more than they would express appreciation to a kidnapper for feeding a kidnapped child.

 Look in the eyes of animals in a zoo.
 Study their behavior.
-The cages may look big to you but for animals used to walking or running more than 25 miles a day and exercising all of their natural instincts, those cages are the equivalent of living in a bathroom.
+The cages may look big to you, but for animals used to walking or running more than 25 miles a day and exercising all of their natural instincts, those cages are the equivalent of people living in a bathroom.
 Visitors rarely notice the animals’ pacing, self-mutilation, over-grooming, bar-biting, and uncharacteristic aggression.

 Research of animals in zoos teaches us how they act in zoos, not how they act in the wild.
 If you want to study zoochosis, the mental breakdown of caged animals treated as commodities, visit the zoo.
 If you want to learn about animals, take a wild safari tour, read a rescue or conservation website, or watch a documentary.
 What are people learning by seeing an elephant act unnaturally in an unnatural environment?
 A bird that is unable to fly?
 A seal without room to swim?
 A lion in a cage?
 If you want to teach your children how to disrespect animals’ right to live their lives unfettered by the human hand and how to exploit animals and profit by tormenting them, take them to the zoo – they will learn an indelible lesson.
 If you visit a zoo after learning the truth about zoos, the animals are learning more about you than you are about them, namely, that you lack compassion.